sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab3.md

     The CI definition consists of the following tasks:

-    - **DotNet Restore:** With NuGet Package Restore you can install all your project's dependency without having to store them in source control.
+    - **DotNet Restore:** With NuGet Package Restore, you can install all your project's dependencies without having to store them in source control.

     - **DotNet Build:** Builds a project and all of its dependencies.